sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 **After having completed this chapter you will be able to:**

 * Use non-file parameters and config files in rules
-* Make a workflow process list of inputs rather than one at a time
 * Modularise a workflow
+* Make a workflow process list of inputs instead of one input at a time
-* Aggregate final outputs in a target rule
+* Aggregate outputs in a target rule
-* (Optimise resource usage in a workflow)
+* (Optimise CPU usage)
-* (Create rules with non-conventional outputs)

 ## Material